Course Summary

 Tools

 Do not struggle with tool installation on your own machine!
 If you are running linux, these tools should all install easily, but if not, use the provided virtal machines.
 There is no credit for time spent trying to install a tool.
 To access tools like spin, you will need to vpn in from off campus and then ssh -X username@aere407.ece.iastate.edu.
 This works from a command line (e.g., in linux), or from mobaXterm in windows.
 All software (e.g., Isabelle and nuXmv) is installed in /usr/local/packagename, except for spin and ispin, which are in /usr/local/bin.
 The GUI ispin is invoked by running "ispin.tcl" from the command line.
 Elizabeth Sloan wrote excellent advice for installing spin.
 Nathan Vaughn also wrote a blog post about how to get ispin working with windows.
 Zili Wang wrote excellent advice for installing Isabelle.
+If you insist on running a formal methods tool in an operating system that is not linux, you can try using this fm-weck formal methods tool container; do this at your own risk!

 Exam Dates (estimated)